Pressure Ratio of Blunt-Nosed Cylinder (First Approximation) Solution

 How to Calculate Pressure Ratio of Blunt-Nosed Cylinder (First Approximation)?

-Pressure Ratio of Blunt-Nosed Cylinder (First Approximation) calculator uses Pressure Ratio = 0.067*Mach Number^2*sqrt(Drag Coefficient)/(Distance from X-Axis/Diameter) to calculate the Pressure Ratio, Pressure ratio of Blunt-nosed cylinder (first approximation) formula is defined as interrelation between drag coefficient, mach number at infinity, distance from the tip of the slab and base diameter.
+Pressure Ratio of Blunt-Nosed Cylinder (First Approximation) calculator uses Pressure Ratio = 0.067*Mach Number Cylinder^2*sqrt(Drag Coefficient)/(Distance from X-Axis/Diameter) to calculate the Pressure Ratio, Pressure Ratio of Blunt-Nosed Cylinder (First Approximation) formula is defined as a dimensionless quantity used to characterize the aerodynamic performance of a blunt-nosed cylinder in hypersonic flight, providing a crucial parameter for velocity of altitude map in hypersonic flight paths.
 Pressure Ratio is denoted by rp symbol.

 How to calculate Pressure Ratio of Blunt-Nosed Cylinder (First Approximation) using this online calculator?
-To use this online calculator for Pressure Ratio of Blunt-Nosed Cylinder (First Approximation), enter Mach Number (Mcylinder), Drag Coefficient (CD), Distance from X-Axis (y) & Diameter (d) and hit the calculate button.
+To use this online calculator for Pressure Ratio of Blunt-Nosed Cylinder (First Approximation), enter Mach Number Cylinder (Mcylinder), Drag Coefficient (CD), Distance from X-Axis (y) & Diameter (d) and hit the calculate button.
 Here is how the Pressure Ratio of Blunt-Nosed Cylinder (First Approximation) calculation can be explained with given input values -> 0.940203 = 0.067*3.7^2*sqrt(3.4)/(2.2/1.223).

 FAQ